 Mr Southard was appointed as an Executive Director on 2 July 2018 and completed his Executive role in December 2019.
-Mike Southard spent 26 years with the world's largest ophthalmology company, Alcon Laboratories of Fort Worth, Texas, as Vice President of the Global Surgical business.
+Mike spent 26 years with the world's largest ophthalmology company, Alcon Laboratories of Fort Worth, Texas, as Vice President of the Global Surgical business.
 During Mike's tenure, the Alcon business grew dramatically from US\$85 million to US\$2.4 billion of sales per year.
 Prior to this, he was an Executive with Beecham Laboratories (now SmithKline Beecham), and Cooper-Vision, which was acquired by Alcon Laboratories.
 Mike is currently actively involved in Ophthalmology, Dermatology and Orthopaedics through his consulting company based in Portland, Oregon, USA.
 He has vast experience in both the International and US markets and maintains important contacts with many of the world's key opinion leaders in all areas of eye surgery.
-Mike holds a Bachelor of Science Degree from Oregon State University, in Business, and also an Executive MBA degree from Stanford University.
+Mike holds a Bachelor of Science Degree from Oregon State University, in Business, and an Executive MBA degree from Stanford University.
 Mike has served on Scientific Advisory Boards, Industry Advisory Councils, and also represented the International Markets and the Eye Surgery segment on the team that led the initial public offering of Alcon in the early 2000's.
+Mike has published articles within a variety of Journals as well as contributed specific Chapters for Ophthalmic textbooks.

-Mr Southard beneficially holds 20,000 shares as at 19th August, 2021.
+Mr Southard beneficially holds 20,000 shares as at 25th August, 2022.